September 12, 2024

 Marginal Wells vs. Orphaned Wells: A Carbon Credit Comparison

-At ClimateWells, we are reducing potent methane emissions by shutting down old, low-producing oil and gas wells.
-These wells, called “marginal” wells, are often conflated with orphaned wells.
-Both are a climate issue – however, there are major distinctions between marginal and orphaned wells and their associated carbon credit projects.
+ClimateWells reduces potent greenhouse gas emissions by shutting down old, low-producing oil and gas wells.
+Categorized as “marginal”, these wells are often conflated with orphaned wells.
+Both pose a threat to the climate, but there are important distinctions between marginal and orphaned wells and their associated carbon credit projects.

+High-integrity, accurate methodologies are critical to delivering meaningful carbon credit projects.
 The team at ClimateWells spent nearly two years studying the emissions from orphaned wells and evaluating their carbon-crediting solutions before deciding to focus on marginal wells.
-While there are high-integrity carbon credit projects in both categories and both types of wells need coordinated efforts to address emissions, we’ve found substantial advantages to focusing on marginal well projects.

 Throughout this blog, we’ll be referring to various types of oil and gas wells.
-These are the types we’re concerned with – and what exactly each term means:
+These are the types we’re concerned with.

-Marginal Wells: Marginal wells are defined as low oil and gas production sites with average combined oil and gas production of less than 15 barrels of oil equivalent per day.
-In many cases, marginal wells are owned by small operators with ten or less employees.
+Marginal Wells: Marginal wells are defined as wells that produce very small amounts of oil and gas – fewer than 15 barrels of oil equivalent per day.
+In many cases, marginal wells are owned by small operators with ten or fewer employees.
 According to the EPA, approximately 70% of the 900,000 onshore oil and gas wells in the U.S. were low-producing in 2021.
-Amazingly, while they only accounted for 7% of 2021 U.S. oil and gas production, these wells were responsible for 60% of U.S. natural gas production emissions.
+Though they only accounted for 7% of 2021 U.S. oil and gas production, these wells were responsible for an astonishing 60% of U.S. oil and gas emissions.

 Abandoned Wells: An abandoned well is any well that is no longer used to produce oil or gas and is no longer operated by a solvent owner.
-This includes wells that were properly plugged and abandoned by their operators, wells that were improperly plugged and abandoned, and wells that were never plugged (see orphaned wells).
-There are between 2 and 3 million abandoned wells across the U.S. Some of these wells leak methane, and many do not.
+This includes wells that were properly plugged and abandoned by their operators, wells that were improperly plugged and abandoned, and wells that were never plugged (including orphaned wells, below).
+There are between 2 and 3 million abandoned wells across the U.S. Some of these wells leak methane though most do not.

-Orphaned Wells: An orphaned well is a type of abandoned well that is not plugged.
-If an operator goes bankrupt or otherwise disappears before plugging their wells, these wells become orphans and are the responsibility of each state to properly plug and abandon.
+Orphaned Wells: An orphaned well is an abandoned well that is not plugged.
+If an operator goes bankrupt or otherwise disappears before plugging these wells, properly plugging them becomes the responsibility of each state.
 There are approximately 130,000 documented orphan wells and potentially as many as 1 million undocumented orphaned wells in the U.S.

 Additionality

-There are agencies in every U.S. state and province of Canada assigned to plugging and remediating orphan wells, whereas there are currently no governing bodies assigned to the shutdown of marginal wells.
-While orphan wells have been designated over $7 billion in federal funds delivered for plugging and remediation, there are currently no regulations that require marginal oil and gas wells to be plugged and abandoned.
+There are currently no governing bodies assigned to the shutdown of marginal wells or regulations that require marginal oil and gas wells to be plugged and abandoned, demonstrating the clear additionality of these projects.

 Environmental Impact